Almazi/Exercism-GoLang/README.md

 # Exercism-GoLang
 I started TDD in GoLang using Exercism.io today: For more detailed info about the Go track see the [help page](http://exercism.io/languages/go).

 It took some time to set up the CLI and run test code, I followed the instruction from here: http://exercism.io/how-it-works/newbie

-Then I used this command to choose Golang : `exercism fetch go` Then I fetched first exercise : `exercism fetch helloworl` Which is saved in "configured exercises directory".
+Then I used this command to choose Golang : `exercism fetch go`

+Then I fetched first exercise :

+`exercism fetch helloworld`

+Which is saved in "configured exercises directory".

 Later on I used this command to change my directory to keep the codes in my GoLang workspace and github: `exercism configure --dir=~C:\...``

 ## Test-Driven Development (TDD)